Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Introduction

-Due to a small ratio of the number of observations, which is related to the number of matches, to the number of robots, the least squares estimators of robot strengths in the current models are usually not precise enough.
 In the 2018 FRC Houston and Detroit championships, there were 112 to 114 matches involving 67 to 68 robots for divisions in the qualification stage.
-The corresponding ratios are ranged from 3.28 to 3.40 for the OPR model and from 1.64 to 1.70 for the WMPR model.
-In Figures \ref{Cen-Det-OPR}--\ref{Cen-Hou-WMPR}, a clustering feature is further observed in the estimated robot strengths from the OPR and WMPR models for two championship tournaments in 2018.
-In light of this finding, we extend the both models to a more general formulation with latent clusters of robot strengths.
-The most challenging task is to estimate the number of clusters, clusters of robots, and robot strengths in the proposed model.
-Instead of fitting all possible regression models, we propose two effective estimation procedures to avoid the computational complexity and cost associated with a huge number of the combinations of variant numbers of clusters and clusters of robots.
-Meanwhile, the prediction rate of a win/loss outcome is estimated through a semiparametric binary regression model, which covers the logistic regression model, the complementary log-log regression model, and the probit regression model, among others.
-The major aim of our proposal is to assess robot strengths in a more accurate and precise manner and help highly ranked teams select the best robotics teams to form an alliance in the playoff stage.
-In addition to the above achievements, some numerical measures are used to assess the agreement between FRC ratings and model-based robot strengths of all, playoff, and FRC top-8 robots, and the agreement between the sets of FRC top-8 robots and model-based top robots.
-We also assess how many matches are needed in the qualification stage to produce a clear picture about robot strengths.
-This is mainly to make a recommendation on an optimal number of matches in future tournaments to improve planning and logistics.
-To the best of our knowledge, there is still no research devoted to studying the latent individual strengths in team games.
+The corresponding ratios of the number of observations to the number of robots range from 3.28 to 3.40 for the OPR model and from 1.64 to 1.70 for the WMPR model.
+The analysis of such paired comparison data also reveals no strong evidence to support the use of the WMPR model.
+These considerations motivate us to explore some possible avenues to enhance their predictive capacities.
+With the consideration of latent clusters of robot strengths, the proposed model can be regarded as the dimension reduction of the parameter spaces in the OPR and WMPR models.
+One crucial issue is how to estimate the number of clusters, clusters of robots, and robot strengths.The major aim of our proposal is to assess robot strengths in a more accurate and precise manner and help highly ranked teams assess potential alliance members for the opportunity of partnering in a playoff stage.
+To the best of our knowledge, there is still no research devoted to studying the latent clusters of individual strengths in team games.